electron/website/blog/electron-15-0.md

 ## Breaking Changes

+Below are breaking changes introduced in Electron 15.
+More information about these and future changes can be found on the [Planned Breaking Changes](https://www.electronjs.org/docs/breaking-changes) page.
 ### Default Changed: nativeWindowOpen defaults to true
-Prior to Electron 15, window.open was by default shimmed to use BrowserWindowProxy.
-This meant that window.open('about:blank') did not work to open synchronously scriptable child windows, among other incompatibilities. nativeWindowOpen: true is no longer experimental, and is now the default.
+Prior to Electron 15, `window.open` was by default shimmed to use `BrowserWindowProxy`.
+This meant that `window.open('about:blank')` did not work to open synchronously scriptable child windows, among other incompatibilities. `nativeWindowOpen: true` is no longer experimental, and is now the default.

-See the documentation for window.open in Electron for more details.
+See the documentation for [window.open](https://www.electronjs.org/docs/api/window-open) in Electron for more details.

-More information about future changes can be found on the [Planned Breaking Changes](https://www.electronjs.org/docs/breaking-changes) page.

 ## API Changes